Canaan Chapel: Description and history

 The Canaan Chapel is located in western Barrington, on the north side of Canaan Road (United States Route 202) at its junction with Canaan Back Road.
-It is a single-story wood-frame structure, with a gable roof, clapboarded exterior, and stone foundation.
+It is a single-story wood-frame structure, with a gable roof, clapboard exterior, and stone foundation.
 The interior of the building consists of a vestibule, with a small room off to the right, and an auditorium space measuring about 24 by 32 ft.
 There is a raised stage at the far end, at whose center stands a raised pulpit.
 An 1890 organ manufactured by the Boston Organ Company occupies the corner to the left of the pulpit.
 Most of the room is occupied by the original pews.
 The property includes a c.
 1898 horse shed.

 The chapel was built in 1881, and is one of a small number of surviving area Free Will Baptist churches of the period.
 The Free Will Baptist denomination was founded in nearby New Durham in 1780, and spread through the rural communities of eastern New Hampshire.
 Most of the surviving churches of the group were built in the mid-19th century; this one is a particularly rare late example, but it exhibits modest elements of the Greek Revival also found on older buildings.
 The building has been little altered; the main alteration has been the introduction of electricity (including conversion of the original chandelier), and the replacement of the wood stove.